skyllarb/dream-team/README.md

-# Professional README Generator
+# Professional Work Team Generator
+***disclaimer, I cloned my previous project to help get me started on this one

 ## Description:

-- Why build a Readme Generator?
+- Why build a team Generator?

-    Creating readme files can be time consuming and a bit tidious.
-This application is a remedy to that exact problem.
-By answering a set of questions in the terminal you are given a beautiful and professional readme to insert into your project!

-- What was the problem solved?

-    The problem that I solved was creating the back end environment for the site.
-Using an express.js API and sequelize I was able to interact with a MySQL database and make the application functional.
+    This wold be apealling to anyone working and managing people.
+It is swift, simple, and makes life a lot easier!
+Also you can create as many profiles as you like so it is great for large or medium sized corporations.

 - What did I learn?

-    I gained a better understanding of Express.js and also using a database.
+    I gained a better understanding of object oriented programming but it was kind of tricky.
+I had trouble using jest.

 ## Table of Contents